 The Shoe Project is an inspirational night of storytelling about immigration and resilience.
 It brings to the stage twelve amazing women who share their stories of arrival and adaptation to Canada—through a pair of shoes.

-From India, Kurdistan in Iran, Eritrea, Israel, China, Bangladesh, Syria, Russia, Kenya, and Brazil, the performers have been coached in writing by author Caroline Adderson and in performance by voice coaches Sindy Angel and Tara Cheyenne Friedenberg.
-Their stories of migration will walk you far beyond your daily experience.
+From India, Kurdistan in Iran, Eritrea, Bangladesh, Syria, Sudan, Ukraine, Afghanistan and more, the performers have been coached by writing and performance professionals.
+Their stories of migration will walk you far beyond your daily experience, as they speak to minds and hearts.

 The Shoe Project is generously supported by The Fund of Gender Equality.
 The Fund for Gender Equality is supported by a collaboration between Community Foundations of Canada and the Equality Fund, with support from the Government of Canada.